xexpanderx/Fluxbox-themes/Milly/README.md

 <code> sh install.sh </code>

+*Note: This does not install wal sequence.

 <b>Post-install and configurations</b>

-Font used in GTK3 is Ubuntu.
-Make sure to apply Ubuntu font if you want consistenty with Fluxbox theme.
+Font used in Fluxbox style is Ubuntu.
+Make sure to apply Ubuntu font in GTK3 if you want a consistent look.

 <b>Demo</b>